okio-ai/nendo-platform/README.md

 To run Nendo Platform on Unix-based systems, make sure you have `docker` and `docker-compose` (`>=1.28.0`) installed.
 Make sure the user with which you intend to run Nendo Platform is a member of the `docker` group, otherwise the `make` commands will fail with `permission denied`.

+### GPU Compatibility

+Nendo Platform needs a GPU with at least 24 GB of VRAM for all of its features to work properly.
+The list of supported hardware includes, but is not limited to:

+- RTX 3090 (Ti)
+- RTX 4090 (Ti)
+- RTX 8000
+- RTX A5000
+- RTX A6000
+- Tesla V100
+- A10
+- A100
+- H100

+The default images for the GPU-enabled tools in Nendo use the **`nvcr.io/nvidia/pytorch:22.08-py3`** image which is based on **`CUDA 11.7.1`** and requires **`NVIDIA Driver release 515`**.
+Depending on your hardware setup, it might be necessary to build Nendo's tools with another nvidia container toolkit image as base.
+Refer to the [nvidia frameworks support matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) to find the right base image and tag for your hardware and make sure to use a version that includes `pytorch`.
+Then, replace the image and tag at the top of `build/core/3.8-gpu/Dockerfile` with the one that fits your system and call `make build-tools-gpu`.

-> **Note**: Nendo Platform needs a GPU with at least 24 GB of VRAM for all of its features to work properly.
-If your system does not have a GPU available, you can still run Nendo Platform in [CPU mode](#cpu-mode) but expect certain tools to fail.
+> **Note**: If your system does not have a GPU available, you can still run Nendo Platform in [CPU mode](#cpu-mode) but expect certain tools to fail.

 ## Quickstart